mmihira/gec2/README.md

 `SSH_KEY_PATH` the path to the ssh key for access to the nodes. <br/>
 The use of only one key is supported at this time

-The context foler should be a folder with at a minimum these files:
+- The context foler should be a folder with at a minimum these files:

-- `roles.yaml`
   - `config.yaml`
+- The roles folder should be a folder with the roles
+- The log folder is where deploy logs are written to

 ## Tests